Bayesian Learning via Q-Exponential Process: THE -EXPONENTIAL PROCESS

-Compared with \eqref{eq:qep_cov}, we have less control on the correlation length once the orthonormal basis $\{\phi_\ell\}$ is chosen.
+Although the smoothness and correlation strength of Besov process can be configured by proper orthonormal basis $\{\phi_\ell\}$ as in \eqref{eq:serexp}, it is less straightforward than the kernel function working for GP.
 On the other hand, Q-EP has more freedom on the correlation structure through \eqref{eq:qep_cov} with flexible choices from a large class of kernels including powered exponential, Mat\'ern, etc. where we can directly specify the correlation length.